- Advocacy Alerts

 Nutrients & Farm Bill

 Pursuing New Tools to Address Nutrient-Related Water Quality Challenges

 Nutrient pollution remains a substantial challenge to the water resources of the United States.
 Deficiencies in the federal regulatory and policy framework, as well as the lack and inflexibility of financial resources, have constrained needed progress.
-These factors are driving a strong interest across nutrient management stakeholders in developing and implementing alternative nutrient management approaches.
+These factors continue to drive strong interest in developing and implementing alternative nutrient management approaches.

 For more than two decades NACWA has led efforts at the national level to look for approaches to controlling nutrient pollution in new and innovative ways.
 Nutrients do not behave like the toxic pollutants the Clean Water Act (CWA) was designed to address and NACWA has sought regulatory changes, new policies and collaborative initiatives in an effort to make further progress.

 NACWA’s efforts include advocacy work to create additional space for flexibility within the CWA regulatory framework and working with our partners in the water sector and in agriculture to find ways for public clean water utilities to better engage upstream with agricultural partners to achieve meaningful water quality improvements through holistic, watershed-based approaches.

 NACWA is increasingly seeing examples of flexible interpretations and applications of the CWA and the Act’s regulatory framework, which have supported improved water quality at a lower cost than the more conventional approaches that are historically used by federal and state regulators.
 NACWA is working to promote these more productive, collaborative, and flexible approaches to nutrient management.